MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 # Boot-rs securing a Linux bootloader
 I recently dug into a previously unfamiliar part of Linux, the bootloader.

+This is a medium-length write-up of how the Linux boot-process works and how to modify it, told through the process of me writing my own janky bootloader.

+I wanted the boot process to be understandable, ergonomic, and secure.

+## Notes about distributions
+I did what's described in this write-up on Gentoo, although it would work the same on any linux machine.
+Depending on the distribution this setup might not be feasible.
+Likely these steps would have to be modified depending on the circumstance.

 ## Preamble, Security keys
 I got some [Yubikeys](https://www.yubico.com/) recently.
 Yubikeys are security keys, which essentially is a fancy name for a drive (USB in this case) created to store secrets securely.